India’s historic low: 36/9 is an aberration but Kohli and Co’s flawed process is the bigger problem

 Watch (if you have the heart): India blown away by Australia for 36/9 at Adelaide Oval

 The Australians bowled well but in Kohli’s words, there was ‘nothing drastic.’
-There was no coming back after that.

 “There were some good balls, but nothing drastic,” said Kohli.
 “Just that an atmosphere was created where runs were difficult to get.
 It was a combination of lack of intent, and bowlers bowling well.”

 In fact, many will argue that 36/9 is an aberration.
 And they are right.
 But the process that got India to this point isn’t.
 Despite everything Kohli and Ravi Shastri will tell you, India’s ‘away’ game isn’t strong.
 It only looks that way because of their bowling.
 But if you look at the batting in isolation, the struggle is clearly apparent.